technoo0/LiveMocap/README.md

 # Live Mocap

-live mocap is a website to create mocap animation in the browser
+create mocap animations using your webcam in the browser

 ![iPi-Soft-website-Virtuo-image](https://user-images.githubusercontent.com/65347532/139605454-aad354bf-32b4-4c88-aa74-91a959a0b681.jpg)